 A non-racist law with wildly racial impact

 Back in December of 2011, I wrote a series of pieces that showed how Michigan’s Emergency Manager Law was having a skewed negative impact on African American cities.
-With Detroit on the verge of being assigned an Emergency Financial Manager (EFM) and with updated census data, it’s time to revisit the chart that put this law on the national radar.
+With Detroit on the verge of being assigned an Emergency Manager and with updated census data, it’s time to revisit the chart that put this law on the national radar.

 Here is the data (with the African American population in Michigan updated to the correct 14.3% figure):